Cloud computing and its associated advantages have taken the corporate world by storm.

 Software as a Service is the final kind of cloud computing that’s focused on application delivery rather than application development or IT infrastructure.

-The most common application of SaaS as mentioned before is Netflix that works on a subscription-based model whereby Netflix subscribers can access the application through the internet on their personal devices in exchange for monthly payments.
+The most common application of SaaS as mentioned before is Netflix, which works on a subscription-based model whereby Netflix subscribers can access the application through the internet on their personal devices in exchange for monthly payments.

 The licensing fees are covered as part of your subscription and are generally less costly than getting licensing yourself, which is why plenty of organizations go for SaaS instead of getting subscriptions of their own.